careerbytecode/python-challenge/Project4-EmailWithAttachment/README.md

 ══════════════ ⭑ ⭑ ⭑ ⭑ ⭑ ══════════════

-This type of script is widely applicable and has been used in various automation scenarios.
-For example, I have previously set up scheduled tasks for both outgoing and incoming emails.
-One automation involved sending an email from a mobile device containing a secret code and arguments in the subject line.
-When the email arrived at a designated Linux server, it triggered a script that parsed the subject and body for instructions, generated the requested report, and sent it to specified recipients.
-The process included multiple security checks, such as verifying the sender against an authorized user list, validating code combinations, and checking email headers before executing any actions.
+I have implemented similar scripts in various automation scenarios, setting up both scheduled and on-demand tasks for handling outgoing and incoming emails.

-I have used email aliases like this:
+In one automation, an email sent from a mobile device or web browser included a secret code and arguments in the subject line.
+When the email arrived at a designated Linux server, it triggered a script that parsed the subject and body for instructions, generated the requested report, and sent it to the specified recipients.
+The process incorporated multiple security checks, such as verifying the sender against an authorized user list, validating code combinations, and inspecting email headers before executing any actions.

-You can use `/etc/aliases` to pipe email directly to a program for processing.
+I have used email aliases like this: use `/etc/aliases` to pipe email directly to a program for processing.
 For example, to run a script to process all email sent to `test@domain.com`, add this line to `/etc/aliases` (works for Postfix, Sendmail, etc.):

 ```
 test:              "|/usr/local/bin/processtestemail.php"